dougEfresh/fireblocks-sdk-rs/docs/TokenizationApi.md

 > unlink(id)
 Unlink a token

 Unlink a token.
 The token will be unlinked from the workspace.
-The token will not be deleted on chain nor the refId, only the link to the workspace will be removed. </br>Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor, Viewer.
+The token will not be deleted on chain nor the refId, only the link to the workspace will be removed. </br>Endpoint Permission: Owner, Admin, Non-Signing Admin, Signer, and Editor.

 ### Parameters